josephg/ShareJS/README.md

 # You are looking at the 0.7 alpha branch of ShareJS.

+For the stable 0.6 branch that you will get if you `npm install share`, look [here](https://github.com/share/ShareJS/tree/0.6).

-> *Welcome.* So you know, this code might spontaniously catch fire.
-Both the
+> *Welcome.* So you know, this code is [feature incomplete](https://github.com/share/ShareJS/wiki/0.7-Status).
-> API and the code are unstable and **will to change and crash on you**.
+> The API and the code are unstable, and there are known bugs.
 Test
-> coverage has dropped from 90% in ShareJS 0.6 to around 30% and documentation
+> coverage has dropped from 90% in ShareJS 0.6 to around 50% and documentation
-> of the new APIs is almost nonexistant.
+> of the new APIs is largely nonexistant.
 >
 > The documentation below is also full of lies.
 If you want to play with the
 > new version of ShareJS anyway, look at the examples in prototype/.
 >
 > I understand that if you're using racer & derby, you will use this code
-> anyway despite my warnings. **YOU WILL RUN INTO BUGS.**
+> anyway despite my warnings.
+If you run into issues, please file issues so I can fix them.

 ---

 This is a little server (& client library) to allow concurrent editing of any kind of content.
 The server runs on NodeJS and the client works in NodeJS or a web browser.

 ShareJS currently supports operational transform on plain-text and arbitrary JSON data.